Candidate for the position of NUS Delegate - 2024 NUS National Conference

 I am committed to ensuring that the NUS continues to fight for the rights and welfare of students, and I believe I can be a strong voice for UniSA in this national conversation.
 Together, we can advocate for a better and more equitable education system for all students.

-The University of South Australia Student Association acknowledges the Kaurna, Boandik and Barngarla First Nations People as the traditional custodians of the unceded lands now home to the University of South Australia’s campuses in Adelaide, Mount Gambier and Whyalla.
+The University of South Australia Student Association Inc. (USASA) acknowledges the Kaurna, Boandik and Barngarla First Nations People as the traditional custodians of the unceded lands now home to the University of South Australia’s campuses in Adelaide, Mount Gambier and Whyalla.
 We respectfully acknowledge their Ancestors and Elders, past, present and emerging.
 We also acknowledge the Traditional Custodians and their Ancestors of the lands and waters across Australia.
 It was and always will be Aboriginal land.

 Powered by MSL